 - Class: Eudicots

 Rose of Jericho Distribution, Habitat, and Ecology

-Firstly, the rather incredible Rose of Jericho evolved its sincerely astonishing hardiness and regenerative abilities for a specific reason.
+The incredible Rose of Jericho evolved to survive its habitat, like most species.
+It thus developed its sincerely astonishing hardiness and regenerative abilities for a specific reason.
 This is completely understandable, because of the severity of its native climate.

-Secondly, it also evolved as endemic to the extremely arid regions of Asia.
-It most commonly occurs in the countries of the Middle East and the Sahara.
-To date, it remains unknown if it ever appeared anywhere else.
+More specifically, the marvel of Nature evolved as endemic to the extremely arid regions of Asia.
+The unique Angiosperm most commonly occurs in the countries of the Middle East and the Sahara.
+To date, it currently remains unknown if it ever appeared anywhere else.

-Even more specifically, this highly evolved species only inhabits the various desert regions of eight modern countries.
-These locations consist solely of Egypt, Iran, Israel, Palestine, Jordan, Syria, Iraq, and Pakistan.
+Even more specifically, however, this highly evolved species only inhabits the various desert regions of eight modern countries.
+These locations consist solely of the regions now forming the countries of Egypt, Iran, Israel, Palestine, Jordan, Syria, Iraq, and Pakistan.

-The amazing Rose of Jericho also dries up virtually completely after the end of the local rainy season.
-At that time, the leaves of each individual plant contract tightly, thereby protecting the precious seeds.
+The amazing Rose of Jericho possesses an extraordinary evolutionary trait.
+Specimens dry up virtually completely after the end of the local rainy season.
+At that time, the leaves of each individual plant contract tightly, thereby protecting the precious seeds within.

 This wonder further remains this way for extended periods.
 It can, in fact, actually lie dormant for months or even years, presenting a highly convincing appearance of death.
 Yet, when the rain finally comes, it opens quickly, to receive the life-giving water.